pl12133/css-object-loader/README.md

 # css-object-loader

-Webpack loader to load CSS into a selector object with camelCased properties.
-Load a CSS file and it will return an object with keys that are the selectors from that CSS file.
-Each selector has an object containing the rules declared in your CSS.
+Webpack loader to load CSS into an object.
+The object has keys that are selectors from the CSS file; the value of each selector are the rules converted to camelCase properties ([see Style Object Properties](http://www.w3schools.com/jsref/dom_obj_style.asp)).
+This object is compatible with [React Inline Styles](https://facebook.github.io/react/tips/inline-styles.html).

 ## Install